StarlingXWeb/starlingx-website/src/pages/blog/starlingx-oidc.md

 **Practical notes for administrators**

-- During STX 12.0 install, expect the DEX proxy and Kubernetes OIDC wiring to be present and configured for Local LDAP users by default.
+- When you install StarlingX 12.0, you should expect the DEX proxy and Kubernetes OIDC wiring to be present and configured for Local LDAP users by default.
 - If you rely on API/CLI automation that uses Keystone tokens today, those workflows will remain functional; OIDC is opt-in for StarlingX APIs/CLIs initially (STX_AUTH_TYPE=oidc when you want OIDC).
 - If you need MFA, plan to use a remote OIDC backend that enforces MFA (for example Keycloak or an enterprise IdP) and configure DEX to delegate to it.